Saur1sh/farm/README.md

 # Grocery Management system
-to keep track of sales and invoices generated.
+Keep track of sales and invoices generated.